 - The distances from the proposed well to any drain fields, sewer lines, septic tanks, drywells, grease traps, abandoned wells, chemical storage facilities or fertilizer storage units.

 - The areas subject to flooding and/or standing surface waters (e.g. lake or streams).

 - Major sources of contamination such as landfills, waste disposal sites and known groundwater contamination sites.
 Also indicate if the old well will be used in any capacity, provide a list of the number of sinks, toilets, faucets, hose connections, drinking fountains and the number of people to be served by the well.
 This will help us determine the flow rate for the well.

-For questions, contact the Ottawa County Health Department Environmental Health Division Gregory Pierce (616) 393-5636.
+For questions, contact the Ottawa County Department of Public Health Environmental Health Division (616) 393-5645.
 The following information may also be helpful:

 - Check the main page for non-community water supplies